gwtproject/gwt-site/src/main/markdown/gettingstarted.md

 `MyWebApp/src/com/mycompany/mywebapp/client/MyWebApp.java`.
 The
 script also generates an Ant build script `MyWebApp/build.xml`.

+Besides the **webAppCreator**, there are several more archetype creator available.
+Take a look [here](eco/archetype.html) for more inforamtions

 ## Run locally in development mode<a id="run"></a>

 To run your newly created application in development mode: